TritonVM/triton-vm/specification/src/hash-table.md

 1. If the round number is 9, the round number in the next row is either 0 or 1.
 1. If the current instruction is `hash`, then the current instruction in the next row is `hash`.
 1. If the round number is not 9, the current instruction in the next row is the current instruction in the current row.
+1. If the round number in the next row is 1 and the current instruction in the next row is `absorb`, then the capacity's state registers don't change.
 1. If the round number in the next row is 1 and the current instruction in the next row is `squeeze`, then none of the state registers change.
 1. If the round number in the next row is 1 and the current instruction in the next row is `hash`, then `RunningEvaluationHashInput` accumulates the next row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣.
 Otherwise, it remains unchanged.
 1. If the round number in the next row is 9 and the current instruction in the next row is `hash`, then `RunningEvaluationHashDigest` accumulates the next row with respect to challenges 🫑₀ through 🫑₄ and indeterminate 🪟.
 Otherwise, it remains unchanged.